fmbenhassine/unix-stream/README.md

 # Where to find it?

-Add the following dependency to your project:
+Add the following maven dependency to your project:

  ```xml
 <dependency>